Braumeister-Stefan/ParticleSimulator2/README.md

 ## DevNotes

+### Notes (14/02/26)
+This branch will focus on the implementation of Barnes-Hut approximation algorithm to reduce the complexity from O(n^2) to O(nlogn).
+Any results are to be carefully validated against BH_validationset scenario to evaluate speedup and error between the baseline and a BH quadtree.
+Proper logging of time and energy is set up to make this process more rigorous

 ### Notes (08/02/26)
 Performance of the simulation is sped up 5000 times, which well exceeds the 5 times goal I set.
 Further simulation optimization would need to implement a quadtree and/or spatial grid for collission detection, which is the last goal I set at the beginning, so that's exciting.
 For evidence, see proofofconcept01-02-26.gif.